-The objective of the project is to expand the range of known luminescent glass-ceramic and ceramics by two main strategies: a. dispersion of phosphors particles within the bulk glassy matrix and b. direct synthesis of the luminescent layers.
+The objective of the project is to expand the range of known luminescent glass-ceramic and ceramics by two main strategies: a) bulk and b) direct synthesis of the luminescent layers.
 The new materials will be characterized structurally (from the unit cell to the micro scale) and physically, to understand the link between structure and properties, allowing their performance to be optimized.

 The thesis work will consist of a first experimental and methodological part that will make it possible to identify new glass and glass-ceramic compositions to tailor the emission in the visible and/or infrared regions.
 The second part of the work will focus on the structural characterization of the ceramic materials obtained: crystallographic characterization of the structure at the unit-cell level by X-ray diffraction and the use of electron microscopy to study the nature and morphology of the crystals, grain boundaries, or the presence of residual phases.
 The study of microstructure/luminescence correlation during the synthesis processes should make it possible to optimize the synthesis parameters (e.g. composition, annealing conditions) to obtain high-quality materials and improved properties.
-The laboratory has a wide range of multi-scale characterization techniques that can be used in-situ (HTXRD, SEM, ...) and numerous spectroscopic methods (UV-VIS, Luminescence characterization, Raman) to determine the structural characteristics of the synthesized glass- ceramics, as well as mechanical characterization.
+The laboratory has a wide range of multi-scale characterization techniques that can be used insitu (HTXRD, SEM, ...) and numerous spectroscopic methods (UV-VIS, Luminescence characterization, Raman) to determine the structural characteristics of the synthesized glass- ceramics, as well as mechanical characterization.
 We have collaborations with HR-TEM, Coupling confocal Raman and AFM facilities, allowing us to carry out highly detailed structural characterizations.
 Finally, the functional ceramics obtained will be optically characterized within the framework of collaborations.
-This thesis will allow the candidate to acquire expertise in the field of luminescent materials for the synthesis of new

-This thesis will allow the candidate to acquire expertise in the field of luminescent materials, for the synthesis of new crystalline materials with emerging optical properties.
-Depending on the candidate's profile, he or she may prefer an emphasis on innovative synthesis methods, structure- and luminescent characterization.
+This thesis will allow the PhD student to acquire expertise in the field of luminescent materials, for the synthesis of new crystalline materials with emerging optical properties.
+Depending on the student's profile, he or she may prefer an emphasis on innovative synthesis methods, structure- and luminescent characterization.
 The project benefits from established national and international collaborations for specific physical property measurements, advanced structure, and time-resolved luminescence spectroscopy methods.